tocchan/guildhall/sd3/assignments/a04/notes/blockallocator.md

 ## Allocator Implementation

 ### Notes
+- Why?
+Access and Usage patterns.
+  - malloc/new are general purpose allocators
+  - solve fragmentation
+  - try to be fast - are not guaranteed to be;
 - Allocators are usually given a **pool** of memory.
   - Think `BLOB` or Binary Large OBjects - generally a large buffer
+  - Allocators job is to decide how to give pieces of that memory to people
+  - Some allocators take a base allocator to suballocate from.
+    - useful when memory usage is less important, but speed is (depends on the type of allocator)
   - So allocator should be able to fully work within that block of memory without asking for more
     - If given a base, try to allocate from base as little as possible;
 - Block allocators will only grow.